cog1to/st-ligatures/README.md

 Due to some limitations in drawing engine, ligatures will break when crossing colors, font styles or selection.
 They will still render properly as separate symbols, just not as ligatures.

+Starting with 0.8.4, there is also an way to configure additional font features via `features` array in `hb.c`.

 # Example

 Taken with Fira Code Regular 14pt: